 How to manage your marketing career from ABM to CMO

-In this post, I will go through what it takes to be successful at each level of your marketing career.
+I go through what it takes to be successful at each level of your marketing career.
 And, we provide a link to a game plan for how to move up through each level of marketing, starting at the entry-level Assistant Brand Manager up to the Brand Manager who delivers all activities on behalf of the brand.
 The Marketing Director level looks after a core business unit team, and the Vice President or CMO oversees the entire marketing team.

 4. How long do you want to keep working?
 60?
 70?
 80?